nexiality/documentation/release/nexial-core-v4.4.changelog.md

   supports the initialization of a "temporary-mail" inbox when `duration` is set to `0`.
 - improved email content parsing logic for Mailinator emails.
 - avoid closing browser, and thus the underlying driver, after scanning for incoming emails.
+- fixed the logic to harvest link and link labels for Mailinator mails.

 ### [ws commands](../commands/ws)